 Insurance industries also benefit from the increase in popularity as insurance claims can be more easily reviewed and their legitimacy can be more accurately proven.
 Some insurance companies even offer reduced premiums for drivers that install dash cameras in their insured vehicles.

-Dash cams have evolved from police gadgets to mainstream everyday use equipment by the public over the past few decades.
+The rise of smart car devices such as Dash cams, have evolved from police gadgets to mainstream everyday use equipment by the public over the past few decades.
 Their ability to offer proof from unforeseen circumstances makes them ideal for those who wish to protect themselves against such events.